gears and cogs on bluish background

 When contractors are serious about job cost reporting, the choice is clear.
 Good job cost accounting systems offer home runs, while off-the-shelf bookkeeping programs often strike out.
 Creating job cost reports from generic programs is difficult because the applications are not designed specifically for construction.
 They do not have the coding system or the integration with other modules to provide the detailed and flexible reporting that contractors need.

-So what specific job cost reporting features should contractors look for in their accounting software?
+So, what specific job cost reporting features should contractors look for in their accounting software?
 There are basically five components that lead to powerful, virtually limitless job cost reporting:

-- Reporting Flexibility: Good systems provide hundreds of standard reports and make it easy to customize reporting when needed with built-in report writers.
-Report writers/designers should be easy to use and powerful, allowing users to create their own drill-downs, equations, what-if scenarios and more.
+• Reporting Flexibility: Good systems provide hundreds of standard reports and make it easy to customize reporting when needed with built-in report writers.
+Report writers/designers should be easy to use and powerful, allowing users to create their own drill-downs, equations, what-if scenarios, and more.

-- Date Sensitivity: This feature allows any report—in job costing or any other module—to be run for any time period, even months or years in the past.
+• Date Sensitivity: This feature allows any report—in job costing or any other module—to be run for any time period, even months or years in the past.

-- A Powerful Database: How and where data is stored also has an effect on reporting capabilities.
+• A Powerful Database: How and where data is stored also has an effect on reporting capabilities.
 Aside from greater data protection, Microsoft SQL, for example, allows users to take advantage of querying capabilities via Excel and other Microsoft products.
 That’s like having another built-in report writer!

-Construction accounting and financial management may not rate as America’s favorite pastime, but it’s not a spectator sport either.
+Construction accounting and financial management may not be rated as America’s favorite pastime, but it’s not a spectator sport either.
 Any contractor who is intent on creating a long-lasting and profitable business must understand the rules of play and commit to game-winning strategies.
 Leading off with good job cost software is the first and most certain way to score.

 *Published in Construction Business Owner